 - WP Rocket

-Sign up for every popular social media platform that you know.
+Sign up for one or two of the popular social media platform that you know.
 Make sure you use the same username for all of these accounts or else your readers might get confused.

 Here are the top recommended social media channels that you should be using:

 Here’s a quick tip.
-Please don’t rely on Instagram or Facebook since these platforms are uncontrollable and may disappear in the future.
+Please don’t rely on Instagram, Pinterest, or Facebook since these platforms are out of your control and may disappear in the future.
 Only use them to promote or support your blog.

 Setup Your Email Lists

 If you consider your blog as a business and not just a hobby, building your email list is one of the most essential parts of your business.
 You use it to build a community and connections with your readers,

 When you’re starting out, I’d recommend you to get Mailchimp.
 For the first 2,000 people on your list, it’s free.
 You can also check out ConvertKit.
 Bloggers love it because of how efficient and easy it is to use for email marketing.

 I used to ignore setting up email lists because I find myself too awkward when sending emails.
 I’ve put it off for too long and now, I’m glad I started to add it to my priority lists.

 Think about this.
 People don’t just easily give away their email addresses.
 They only give it to people they trust.
 So for every email address you get, that’s one person loving your blog.
 When you send your list an email, you bet you’ll get some clicks directly to your site.
 And that’s what makes email marketing so good.